pyscf/pyscf.github.io/source/user/adc.rst

 open-shell molecules starting with the RHF and UHF reference wavefunctions, leading to the RADC(n) and UADC(n) methods, respectively.
 :cite:`Banerjee2021`
-See :ref:`theory_scf` to learn more about the different reference wavefunctions.
+See :ref:`user_scf` to learn more about the different reference wavefunctions.

 Shown below is an example of the IP- and EA-UADC(2) calculations for the open-shell OH radical::